jrodewig/wanderahead.github.io/_posts/2025-04-06-floridas-tiny-art-island-welcome-to-matlacha.md

 Designed as the fudge shop of your childhood memories, [CW Fudge Factory](https://cwfudge.info/) is stocked with nostalgic candy, homemade popcorn, truffles and more.
-But most importantly, there’s fudge: around 30 flavors on any given day that might include salted caramel, sangria, coconut cream pie, pistachio or creme brulee.
+But most importantly, there's fudge: around 30 flavors on any given day that might include salted caramel, sangria, coconut cream pie, pistachio or creme brulee.
 You can even watch it being made on-site.